tsol0/rock_paper_scissors_game/README.md

 # rock_paper_scissors_game

-Rock, paper, scissors game between computer and user.
-The user can decide how many rounds the game should have.
+Description
+This is a rock, paper and scissors game.
+You can play this to pass time.
+The game is between you and your computer.

+How to Play
+Run the command